 In New Jersey, SAM’s local chapter is called NJ Responsible Approaches to Marijuana Policy (NJ RAMP).
 Its leader was Stephen Reid, the Mayor of Pt.
 Pleasant, NJ.
 He functioned as their chief lobbyist but has since left.
-(You’d think the mayor of beach town would want a way to bring people to town in the winter.
+(You’d think the mayor of a beach town would want a way to entice people to visit in the winter.
 Atlantic City does.)

 SAM and NJ RAMP have built a coalition of businesses, parent groups, ministers, Monmouth County Sherriff Shaun Golden (R), and former Assemblywoman Mary Pat Angelini (R-Monmouth) to decry the evils of legalization.

 They think that it would cause more accidents and the need for more police.
 SAM and NJ RAMP might find a statistic to support their conclusions.
 However, better evidence has come out that cannabis has not dramatically increased the teenage use of cannabis.
 That won’t stop their anti-marijuana efforts.